gmelloni/gmelloni.github.io/README.md

 starting from the creation of a valid screening panel, to the optimization of sequencing space and to the calculation of a correct sample size for the trial.
-PTD provides a serie of tools that can help bioinformaticians, clinicians and biostatisticians to design, analyze and finalize a custom gene panel for cancer genomics.
+PTD provides a series of tools that can help bioinformaticians, clinicians and biostatisticians to design, analyze and finalize a custom gene panel for cancer genomics.
 ```